-Jewish Studies Program The Jewish Studies Program focuses on Judaism, not only in its narrow sense as a religious phenomenon but also in its broader sense as a phenomenon of culture and civilization.
+Jewish Studies The Jewish Studies Program focuses on Judaism, not only in its narrow sense as a religious phenomenon but also in its broader sense as a phenomenon of culture and civilization.
 A good case can be made that the roots of Western culture lie in two places: Athens and Jerusalem.
 The traditional education of the humanist scholar recognized this by requiring not only the mastery of Greek and Latin but also of Hebrew.
 Thus, the study of Judaism in this program considers the many and varied dimensions of the phenomenon of Jewish civilization.
 A typical program of study includes, in addition to the religious dimension, the historical, sociological, linguistic, philosophic, and artistic dimensions.
-Minor in Jewish Studies The minor in Jewish studies requires completion of seven courses in three areas: history, literature, and religion.
-Courses chosen to meet the requirements must be approved by the director of undergraduate studies.
-Minor course requirements (7 units) - RELIGION 210 or equivalent course on the history of ancient Israel - 1 course on the history or culture of the Jewish people in the Middle Ages - 1 course on the history or culture of the Jewish people in the modern period - · 2 courses on Jewish literature from any period - 2 courses on religion chosen from RELIGION 224, 306, 331, 332, 334, 335, 352, or equivalent For students who also satisfactorily complete two years of language study in Hebrew, requirements for the minor consist of 5 courses: 3 in history and 1 each in literature and religion.
-Students applying for the minor in Jewish studies must present records showing a minimum of 5 courses not double-counted in their major.
+Minor in Jewish Studies The minor in Jewish studies requires successful completion of seven courses in three areas.
+Minor course requirements (7 units) - A 3-course survey of Jewish history that provides a basis for advanced work and a unifed view of the history of the Jews in the Western world.
+These courses include RELIGION 220 or any course on the history of ancient Israel; 1 course on the history or culture of the Jewish people in the Middle Ages (consent of director of undergraduate studies required); and 1 course on some aspect of modern Jewish history (consent of director of undergraduate studies required). - 2 courses on Jewish religion offered in the Department of Religion or approved by the director of undergraduate studies.
+Eligible courses include RELIGION 230, 320, 332, 333, and 339.
+2 additional courses chosen from the fields of Jewish literature and Jewish philosophy (e.g., courses covering thinkers such as Maimonides, Rosenzweig, and Levinas or the sociology/anthropology of Jewish communities).
+These courses must be approved by the director of undergraduate studies.
+For students who also satisfactorily complete two years of language study in Hebrew, requirements for the minor consist of the successful completion of 5 courses: 3 in the first area and 1 each in the second and third areas above.
 Course JWSH ST 350-0 Representing the Holocaust in Literature and Film Analysis of artistic, ethical, and historical questions about representing the Holocaust in different genres.
 Latin See Classics.